The Challenge

 In the 1980s, Apple Computer UK's Managing Director wanted to bypass the traditional dealer network and sell directly to consumers.
 It was a bold move — at the time, computers were sold almost exclusively through physical retail channels.
 Apple needed a direct mail campaign that would convince business decision-makers, educators, and consumers to buy directly.

-Rob Palmer was brought in as the sole copywriter.
-Originally expected to supervise junior writers, he ultimately wrote the entire project himself — from the Managing Director's welcome letter to the customer support materials and three separate market-targeted packages for business, education, and consumer segments.
+I was brought in as the sole copywriter.
+Originally expected to supervise junior writers, I ultimately wrote the entire project myself — from the Managing Director's welcome letter to the customer support materials and three separate market-targeted packages for business, education, and consumer segments.

 The Approach